-- M. Penalties.
-Except for unsportsmanlike conduct and unnecessary roughness (including illegal tackling), all other penalties shall be five (5) yard penalties.
-Unsportsmanlike conduct and unnecessary roughness penalties shall be fifteen (15) yard penalties.
-Penalties enforcement can not result in the ball moving farther than half the distance to the goal line.
-Additionally, on Pass interference penalties, the ball will be placed at either the spot of the infraction or a 5-yard penalty.
-No loss of down will be charged. - N. On-field Coaching.
+- Except for unsportsmanlike conduct and unnecessary roughness (including illegal tackling), all other penalties shall be five (5) yard penalties. - Unsportsmanlike conduct and unnecessary roughness penalties shall be fifteen (15) yard penalties if these penalties are called after a touchdown is scored, the opposing coach has the option to have the 15 yards enforced on the ensuing P.A.T., or on the kickoff. - Penalty enforcement cannot result in the ball moving farther than half the distance to the goal line. - On Pass interference penalties, the ball will be placed at either the spot of the infraction, or a 5-yard penalty, whichever is greater.
+No loss of down will be charged. - Except for false starts, the opposing coach has the option to decline all penalties.

+N. On-field Coaching.
 Each White and TUFFS Division team will be permitted to have up to two coaches on the field during play to assist in calling plays and aligning players.
 Each Black and Red Division team will be limited to one coach on the field.
 Coaches on the field may only instruct players between plays.
-Once tips is announced by the center, the coaches on the field may not yell out play development or instructions, e.g., "watch the pass, or reverse."
+Once "Tips" is announced by the center, the coaches on the field may not yell out play development or instructions, e.g., "watch the pass, or reverse."
 (A coach's height and experience, relative to the players, provides a coach with an unfair advantage in observing fakes and reading play development).
-The tips announcement applies to both huddle and no-huddle calling.
+The "Tips" announcement applies to both huddle and no-huddle calling.
 However, even after the huddle has broken, coaches can always instruct their players about safety issues, e.g., reminding players not to rush on a punt.
 Also, coaches from both sides can and should request compliance with neutral zones and proper alignment, with their own players.
-[Defensive Coaches must be 20 yards from the line of scrimmage Avoid interfering with potential pass plays.] - O. Fumbles.
+[Defensive Coaches must be 20 yards from the line of scrimmage - Avoid interfering with potential pass plays.]

+O. Fumbles.
 There will be no fumbles.
 Except as provided in Rules VI.B. and D., the play will be blown dead when the ball hits the ground.
 Except in the case of bad or dropped snaps, the ball will be spotted where it hits the ground.
-Bad or dropped snaps (including snaps which go over the quarterback's head in the shotgun formation) will be spotted at the original line of scrimmage. - P. Laterals.
+Bad or dropped snaps (including snaps which go over the quarterback's head in the shotgun formation) will be spotted at the original line of scrimmage.

+P. Laterals.
 Lateral passes and pitches "can" be intercepted in Black & Red Divisions (not in TUFFS).
 White Division "intercepted" balls are considered an incomplete pass DURING THE REGULAR SEASON.
 This is to encourage passing during the player participation rotation.
 The play will be blown dead AFTER the ball carrier's flag is pulled or a clear path to the end zone has been established.
 It results in a loss of down for the offense.
 White Division lateral passes and pitches "can" be intercepted in the Playoffs.